denalitherapeutics/archs4/README.md

 You will have to create a directory on your filesystem which will hold a number of data files that the `archs4` package depends on.
 Let's call this directory `$ARCHS4DIR`, which we will define here to be `~/archs4v2data`.

-The `archs4` package provides the `archs4_local_data_dir_create()` convenience function which creates this directory and copies over a `meta.yaml` into that directory which specifies the files which are expected to be found there:
+The `archs4` package provides the `archs4_local_data_dir_create()` convenience function which creates this directory and copies over a `meta.yaml` file into that directory.
+The purpose of this file is to specify the names of the downloaded files that correspond to the human and mouse-level gene and transcript-level data.

 ``` r
 library(archs4)